xlladdins/xll/docs/Excel4MacrosH-P.md

 | 6           | Global settings (saved in EXCEL5.INI)     |
 | 7           | Clear (change to current global settings) |

-File    is the name of a file to which you want to print.
+File&nbsp;&nbsp;&nbsp;&nbsp;is the name of a file to which you want to print.
 If omitted, Microsoft Excel prints to the printer port determined by the current global settings.

-Append    is a logical value specifying whether to append text to file.
+Append&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to append text to file.
 If TRUE, the file you are printing is appended to file; if FALSE or omitted, the file you are printing overwrites the contents of file.

-Setup\_text    is text that includes a printer initialization sequence or other control codes to prepare your printer for printing.
+Setup\_text&nbsp;&nbsp;&nbsp;&nbsp;is text that includes a printer initialization sequence or other control codes to prepare your printer for printing.
 If omitted, no setup text is used.

-Leftmarg    is the size of the left margin measured in characters from the left side of the page.
+Leftmarg&nbsp;&nbsp;&nbsp;&nbsp;is the size of the left margin measured in characters from the left side of the page.
 If omitted, it is assumed to be 4.

-Rightmarg    is the size of the right margin measured in characters from the left side of the page.
+Rightmarg&nbsp;&nbsp;&nbsp;&nbsp;is the size of the right margin measured in characters from the left side of the page.
 If omitted, it is assumed to be 76.

-Topmarg    is the size of the top margin measured in lines from the top of the page.
+Topmarg&nbsp;&nbsp;&nbsp;&nbsp;is the size of the top margin measured in lines from the top of the page.
 If omitted, it is assumed to be 2.

-Botmarg    is the size of the bottom margin measured in lines from the bottom of the page.
+Botmarg&nbsp;&nbsp;&nbsp;&nbsp;is the size of the bottom margin measured in lines from the bottom of the page.
 If omitted, it is assumed to be 2.

-Pglen    is the number of lines on one page.
+Pglen&nbsp;&nbsp;&nbsp;&nbsp;is the number of lines on one page.
 If omitted, it is assumed to be 66 (11 inches with 6 lines per inch).
 If you're using an HP LaserJet or compatible printer, set pglen to 60 (the printer reserves six lines).

-Formatted    is a logical value specifying whether to format the output.
+Formatted&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to format the output.
 If TRUE or omitted, the output is formatted; if FALSE, it is not formatted.

-Wait    is a logical value specifying whether to wait after printing a page.
+Wait&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to wait after printing a page.
 If TRUE, Microsoft Excel waits; if FALSE or omitted, Microsoft Excel continues printing.

-Autolf    is a logical value specifying whether your printer has automatic line feeding.
-If TRUE, Microsoft Excel prints lines normally;
-if FALSE or omitted, Microsoft Excel sends an additional line feed character after printing each line.
+Autolf&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether your printer has automatic line feeding.
+If TRUE, Microsoft Excel prints lines normally; if FALSE or omitted, Microsoft Excel sends an additional line feed character after printing each line.

-Port    is a number from 1 to 8 specifying which port to use when printing.
+Port&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 8 specifying which
+port to use when printing.

 |              |                             |
 | ------------ | --------------------------- |